wtianzi/udp_unity_hearratemonitor/UDP/README.md

-# udp_unity_hearratemonitor
+# UDP Python sender and C# receiver
-A udp client in unity to receive and display heart rate data
+UDP client and server using osc lib.

 ## Update on 1/16/2020
 In command line (run python)